napthedev/examvjppro/docs/CONVEX_AUTH_SETUP.md

 ### Common Issues

 1. **"Invalid redirect URI"**: Ensure your OAuth redirect URIs match exactly
-2. **Email not sending**: Check your Resend API key and domain configuration
+2. **GitHub OAuth not working**: Verify your GitHub OAuth app callback URL configuration
 3. **Authentication not persisting**: Verify your JWT configuration in Convex
 4. **Account linking not working**: Ensure both providers use the same email address